SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Experiments

 \subsubsection{Scientific Figure Type Generation}

 In the scientific concept alignment stage, one of the learning tasks is to align the scientific visuals with the correct figure type.
 For example, the model should be able to distinguish a graph plot from a scatter plot.
 We compare the performance of our model of generating the figure types with a standalone vision encoder.
-For example, we use the CLIP model~\cite{radford2021learning} to perform figure type classification in the zero-shot manner given five candidate types (e.g., Graph Plot, Scatterplot, Node Diagram, Equation, Bar Chart).
+For example, we use the CLIP model~\citep{radford2021learning} to perform figure type classification in the zero-shot manner given five candidate types (e.g., Graph Plot, Scatterplot, Node Diagram, Equation, Bar Chart).
+We use the validation data released by the SciCap challenge to perform our experiments.
+This validation dataset includes plots and the associated figure types.
 We locate the figure types in the generated SciTune outputs, and compare it with the ground truth.
-As shown in Table~\ref{tab:type_clf}, LLaMA-SciTune shows 57\% performance improvement over the standalone CLIP model used in the figure type classification.
-It is important to note that the LLaMA-SciTune used the same CLIP model as the visual encoder, but the additional multimodal adapter was optimized towards aligning figure types with the plots during the pretraining stage.
+As shown in Table~\ref{tab:type_clf}, \textit{LLaMA-SciTune-SciCap} shows 57\% performance improvement over the standalone CLIP model used in the figure type classification.

+It is important to note that the \textit{LLaMA-SciTune-SciCap} used the same CLIP model as the visual encoder, but the additional multimodal adapter was optimized towards aligning figure types with the plots during the pretraining stage.
 This multimodal adapter is able to project the outputs of vision encoder into the LLM to improve its understanding on the scientific plots.
+One could argue that a more ideal comparison would be between the \textit{LLaMA-SciTune-SciCap} model and a version of the CLIP model that is specifically tuned with the same dataset, rather than comparing it with the vanilla (untuned) CLIP model.
+In this experiment, our objective was to evaluate how much the SciTune adapter (Figure~\ref{fig:scitune_framework}) contributes to improving the LLM's performance in understanding scientific plots, as opposed to improvements gained merely through the use of the tuned visual encoder.